Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Introduction

-Moreover, this mapping is one-one and onto between the \textdef{centered subspace, $\SC$} and \textdef{hollow subspace, $\Sh$} We ignore the dimension $n$ when the meaning is clear.
-Note that the centered assumption $P^Te=0 \implies G=PP^T\in \SC$.
+Moreover, this mapping is one-one and onto between the $t(n-1)$ dimensinal \textdef{centered subspace, $\SC$} and \textdef{hollow subspace, $\Sh$} Here we denote the \textdef{triangular number, $t(k) = k(k+1)/2$}.
+Note that the centered assumption $P^Te=0 \iff G=PP^T\in \SC$.
 Further notation is introduced as needed.

-\begin{remark}[spherical \EDMp] For centered points that are on a sphere, without loss of generality with radius $1$, we then know that $\diag(G) = e$, the vector of all ones of appropriate dimension.
-Therefore, we know that $\trace G = n$.
-In the case of points on a sphere that are also centered the \EDM is called \textdef{regular}, i.e.,~if